IIAmir/local_rembg/README.md

 ## Features

-- Offline Support: Perform background removal tasks without internet, ensuring fast performance in offline mode.
+- Offline Support: Remove backgrounds without internet for quick performance offline.
+- Object and Person Detection: Easily remove backgrounds from both objects and people.
-- Cross-Platform: Remove backgrounds from images on both Android and iOS platforms.
+- Cross-Platform: Delete backgrounds on Android and iOS.

+## Note
+If you only require person detection on iOS, consider using version 0.0.8 to reduce your app's size.

 ## Getting started